motilalmeher/motilalmeher.github.io/about.md

 Hi, This is Motilal Meher.
 I like building awesome things with awesome people.

-In this website I have written topics related to full stack data-science along with my other interests like finance,economics,politics,sports,design thinking,scocial science.
+In this website I have written topics related to full stack data-science(Statistics, Machine Learning, Deep Learning model, MLOps and different bussiness use cases and their solutions) along with my other interests like finance,economics,politics,sports,design thinking,scocial science.

 I am on different social media platforms(check the naviagtion bar for links).Feel free to connect with me.